-Pulmonary function tests are a group of tests that measure how well your lungs work.
-This includes how well you are able to breathe and how well your lungs are able to supply oxygen to the rest of your body.
+Pulmonary function tests (PFTs) are a group of tests that measure how well your lungs work.
+This includes how well you’re able to breathe and how effective your lungs are able to bring oxygen to the rest of your body.

 Your doctor may order these tests:

-- if you are having symptoms of lung problems
+- if you’re having symptoms of lung problems

 - as part of a routine physical

-- to assess how well your lungs are functioning before undergoing surgery
+- to assess how well your lungs are working before you have surgery

-Pulmonary function tests are also known as PFTs, spirometry, or lung function tests.
+PFTs are also known as spirometry or lung function tests.

-Your doctor will order this test to determine how your lungs are working.
-If you already have a condition that is affecting your lungs, your doctor may order this test to see if the condition is progressing or how it’s responding to treatment.
+Your doctor will order these tests to determine how your lungs are working.
+If you already have a condition that’s affecting your lungs, your doctor may order this test to see if the condition is progressing or how it’s responding to treatment.